stephenh/s3fsr/README.markdown

 `s3fsr` is yet another file system interface to S3.

-However, this one groks the pseudo-directory notation of both the popular `s3sync` library and `S3 Organizer` Firefox plugin.
+However, `s3fsr` groks the pseudo-directory notation of both the popular `s3sync` library and `S3 Organizer` Firefox plugin.
 So no `_$folder$` suffixes, no double entries of folders/files, everything should just work.

+When creating directories (with `mkdir`), the `s3sync` directory convention is used.

 Usage
 =====